Skip to content

 done

-If you for some reason need to reinstall Welkin from scratch, we have some scripts that removes all objects created by this repo.
+If you for some reason need to reinstall Welkin from scratch, we have some scripts that removes all objects created by this repository.
 The scripts can be found here (clean-sc.sh and clean-wc.sh).